 Blind Work Expenses are any costs necessary to go to work, such as federal and state taxes, meals purchased at work, and transportation costs.
 These only apply to SSI, and they can be very powerful.
-If your child is legally blind, he or she is eligible to deduct Blind Work Expenses from his or her earnings.
-You and your child should keep receipts for any expenses you think might be Blind Work Expenses.
-If your child is not legally blind, deductions available for Impairment-Related Work Expenses are different.
+If you are legally blind, you are eligible to deduct Blind Work Expenses from your earnings.
+You should keep receipts for any expenses you think might be Blind Work Expenses.
+If you are not legally blind, deductions available for Impairment-Related Work Expenses are different.